 We help you to navigate the complex world of investment and its tax implications.
 We educate you to become a more knowledgeable and informed investor.

 A session typically lasts for 1.5 hours to 2 hours.
 You can book as many sessions as you need to improve your investment and financial knowledge.

 No. I do not hold any investment license and am not authorized to recommend to you which stocks, ETFs, or mutual funds to buy.
 However, I can educate you to analyze investment options, build investment portfolios, and manage them.

 According to industry expert Michael Kitces, there are three types of investors:

 Both DIY and validator investor groups can benefit from our investment consulting services.

-I am a Chartered Financial Analyst (CFA) charter holder and passed all 3 levels of the Chartered Market Technician (CMT) program.
-CFA program is the gold standard for fundamental analysis, securities valuation, portfolio management, asset relationship, etc. CMT program primarily focuses on chart reading, market sentiment, risk management, different entry, and exit strategies, etc.
+I am a Chartered Financial Analyst (CFA) and Chartered Market Technician (CMT) charter holder.
+The CFA program is the gold standard for fundamental analysis, securities valuation, portfolio management, asset relationship, ethics etc. The CMT program focuses on technical analysis, chart reading, market sentiment, risk management, entry and exit strategies, behavioural finance, etc.

 Absolutely not.
 However, if you have a small investment account, it may not make sense.